 1918/7-D Buffalo Nickel

-One of the most sought-after and recognizable coins in the numismatic market, the 1918/7-D Buffalo Nickel, is a very scarce over-date strike.
+One of the most sought-after and recognizable coins in the numismatic market is the 1918/7-D Buffalo Nickel.
 The term “overdate” refers to a die error seen in the raised 1918 date mark.
 Within the “8”, a “7” is clearly visible underneath, created due to a hubbing error in which a working die was first impressed with a hub dated 1917 and subsequently pressed with another hub dated 1918.
-The coin itself, designed by sculptor James Earle Fraser, is beautiful and completely unique, presenting one of the first accurate, naturalistic portraits of a Native American on U.S. coinage.
-Previous U.S. coins depicting Native Americans clearly utilized white men wearing traditional native dress as models, but Fraser instead created his obverse portrait from a composite of three Native American men that sat for him.
+The rare coin, designed by sculptor James Earle Fraser, is beautiful and completely unique, presenting one of the first accurate, naturalistic portraits of a Native American on U.S. coinage.
+Previous U.S. coins depicting Native Americans clearly utilized white men wearing the traditional native dress as models.
+However, Fraser instead created his obverse portrait from a composite of three Native American men that sat for him.
 The reverse displays an American buffalo and is inscribed, “United States of America / E Pluribus Unum,” all resulting in a distinctly American coin.
 The 1918/7-D Buffalo Nickel is the most difficult coin to obtain in the entire Buffalo nickel series, and it is a piece for the finest cabinet.

 1909-O $5 Indian